seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 - `template (str)`: Name of the template file.
 - `data (dict)`: Contextual data used to evaluate conditions and render the template.
+- `filters (dict, optional)`: Additional custom filters for template rendering.
+  Keys are filter names (str), and values are callable objects (callables) that implement the filter.

 __Returns:__
 - `Synthetic`: A dataclass containing the generated synthetic text, its